 Technological development may play an important role on the distribution of wind farms, the better the technology the less wind is needed to make the project financially viable.
 Further, it is reasonable to assume that sites with better wind conditions were utilized first, therefore past distribution may not be similar to future distribution.

 Therefore, I further use only wind farm which commenced the operation after 2015.
-In the dataset this presents 5 242 wind farms. shows the cumulative probability distribution of wind farms in years 2015, 2016, 2017 and 2018.
+In the dataset this presents 5 242 wind farms.
+Figure 15 shows the cumulative probability distribution of wind farms in years 2015, 2016, 2017 and 2018.

 Figure 15; Cumulative probability distribution of average wind speeds at 100m of wind farms build between years from 2015 to 2018

 As the differences between years are relatively low, further I will use the distribution as an average of years from 2015 and 2018.
-Further to eliminate extremes values in the dataset I focus only on values above 1% and below 99% percentile. shows the probability distributions of wind speeds used for the analysis of German wind auctions.
+Further to eliminate extremes values in the dataset I focus only on values above 1% and below 99% percentile.
+Figure 16 shows the probability distributions of wind speeds used for the analysis of German wind auctions.
 Production potential of wind farms is randomly drawn from this distribution with maximum value at 99% and minimum on 1% percentile.

 Figure 16; Average cumulative probability distribution of average wind speeds at 100m of wind farms build between 2015 to 2018